-Echo-Doppler for lower limb venous disease detection must be performed with the patient in standing position.
+- 1. Echo-Doppler for lower limb venous disease detection must be performed with the patient in standing position.
 Pelvic sources of the disease must be excluded.
-Intravascular Ultrasound (IVUS) should always be taken into consideration for possibly treatable conditions.

-2. Lower limb venous echo-Doppler report must include the deep, saphenous and superficial system findings.

-3. The identification of a venous reflux or dilation is not enough for indicating a treatment.

-4. Superficial venous thrombosis identification at the ultrasound must always include both limbs and both the deep and superficial system testing.

-5. Ultrasound scanning for deep venous thrombosis detection must include pre-test clinical risk assessment and it should cover all the leg with assessments every 2 cm 6.
+Intravascular Ultrasound (IVUS) should always be taken into consideration for possibly treatable conditions. - 2.
+Lower limb venous echo-Doppler report must include the deep, saphenous and superficial system findings. - 3.
+The identification of a venous reflux or dilation at the ultrasound is not enough for indicating a treatment. - 4.
+Superficial venous thrombosis identification at the ultrasound must always include both limbs and both the deep and superficial systems. - 5.
+Ultrasound scanning for deep venous thrombosis detection must include a specialist visit and it should cover all the leg with assessments every 2 cm. - 6.
 At the ultrasound, venous flow phasicity with the respiratory act can not exclude thrombosis.
-Ask your specialist for more information.

-7. At the ultrasound, venous cyclic flow is not always a sign of cardiac disease, but proper clinical evaluation of the single case is mandatory.
-Ask your specialist for more information.

-8. after a deep venous thrombosis event a surveillance timeline should be tailored to the specific case

-9. Intravenous ultrasound (IVUS) can be extremely beneficial in iliac vein stenosis investigation and treatment planning.

-10. A leg ultrasound for venous drainage assessment should always include also an assessment of the eventually coexisting lymphedema and/or lipedema.
+Ask your specialist for more information. - 7.
+At the ultrasound, venous cyclic flow is not always a sign of cardiac disease, but proper clinical evaluation of the single case is mandatory. - 8.
+After a deep venous thrombosis event, a surveillance timeline should be tailored to the specific case. - 9.
+Intravenous ultrasound (IVUS) can be extremely beneficial in iliac vein stenosis investigation and treatment planning. - 10.
+A leg ultrasound for venous drainage assessment should always include also an assessment of the eventually coexisting lymphedema and/or lipedema.